 Separation of Duties

 You should never have the same person in your business dealing with point of sale, cheque writing and payment approval as this gives them the opportunity to falsify the sale on the whole and could lead to embezzlement.
 Instead, make sure that you have at least two or three people dealing with each aspect of the sale so that you can be sure that embezzlement is as difficult as possible for anyone who is considering it.

 One of the most effective ways to avoid embezzlement is to have regular audits in your business, these should be a mixture of audits by yourself and also audits by a company who has no connection to the business.
+Financial audits can be performed in a variety of ways, this might be individually checking invoices against account transactions to ensure parity.
+In the case of a business engaging with securities trading, this might be asking the question ‘what is excessive trading?‘ in the context of the companies trading strategy.
+A high trade frequency wouldn’t make sense for a company targeting long term holdings, this might indicate a broker is trying to falsely generate a commission by making more trades than they should be.
 Whilst audits should be regular in terms of how many are carried out, you should always change the time frame of when they happen so that they become irregular in terms of dates or months.
 The fear of an audit is often more than enough to prevent anyone who has malevolent intentions, from acting upon them.

 The biggest way in which you can prevent this crime is to be aware of it and expect that it could very well happen to you.
 If you think in this way then you will be able to ensure that you are doing your due diligence as a business owner and that you are constantly checking all of the financial details around your business as well as being on the watch out for anything awry.